-The annual value of the global refined petroleum export market is $412 billion and Poland’s exports account for 0.53% of this total.
+The annual value of the global refined petroleum export market is $753 billion and Poland’s exports account for 0.33% of this total ($2.48 billion).

-The Netherlands and the Czech Republic account for 51% of Poland’s refined petroleum exports.
+The Netherlands and Belgium-Luxembourg are the destinations for 51% of Poland’s refined petroleum exports.

 The country is home to KGHM Polska Miedz SA, one of the world’s largest refined copper suppliers.
 It formed in 1961 to develop a copper deposit located north of some existing small mines in Lower Silesia, which is in southwest Poland.

-The total value of global exports is $4.17 billion.
-Poland (27%) is the second largest exporter behind China (34%) and substantially ahead of third-placed Russia (6.3%).
+Coke is a fuel made by heating coal in an airless environment.
+The total value of global exports is $10.6 billion.
+Poland (27%) is the 3rd largest exporter behind China (29.3%) and India (23.3%).

 Weglokoks is the largest coal exporting company in the country and is responsible for around half of all the country’s coke and coal exports.

-Pig meat accounts for 0.43% of all Poland’s exports and Italy (11%) and the United States (11%) are the top importers of Polish meat, and remaining export destinations are almost exclusively EU countries.
+Pig meat accounts for 0.4% of all Poland’s exports and the United States (17.3%) and Italy (10.5%) are the top importers of Polish meat, and remaining export destinations are almost exclusively EU countries.